jpatel98/lockbox/README.md

 # LockBox

-LockBox is a password manager built in C that allows users to store and retrieve their passwords to a txt file (**NOT SECURE**).
+LockBox is a password manager built in C that allows users to store and retrieve their passwords to a txt file, *for now*.
 Users can add, retrieve, and remove password entries.
-LockBox is a simple yet powerful tool for anyone looking to manage their passwords locally.

 ### To-Do